First-Ever Accessibility Chief: People with Disabilities Will Have a Say in MTA Decisions

 One of the unique things about a VR experience is that it can literally give the user the POV of another person.
 Among the empathy-generating projects at XR for Change is one that put players in the shoes of a TSA agent (“Terminal 3”).
 Seashore also recommends attendees experience “She Flies By Her Own Wings,” which he describes as being about “a transgender service member… It gives a window into another situation that people wouldn’t normally be aware of.”

 Many of the projects seen at G4C will be available to download after the festival ends, and some are on virtual shelves right now.
-People who miss the festival can also keep an eye out for their year round Student Challenge, which runs in several cities, including New York.
+People who miss the festival can also keep an eye out for their year-round Student Challenge, which runs in several cities, including New York.

 The Games for Change Festival happens June 28–30 at the Parsons School of Design at The New School (66 Fifth Ave., at E. 13th St.).
 Festival passes for individual days or the entire event range from $179—$499.
 Special discounts for nonprofit employees, educators, students, and indie developers.
 Our readers can get a 20 percent discount by using the code NYCCM18.
 Visit gamesforchange.org, call 212-242-4922, or email festival@gamesforchange.org.
 Social Media: #G4C18.